 Patients commonly want their nose to be a little more straight, flat, thin, small, narrow or proportionate.
-During rhinoplasty, the surgeon may add or subtract tissue and use sutures to achieve these desired effects.
+During this nose surgery, the surgeon may add or subtract tissue and use sutures to achieve these desired effects.
 Many individuals are shocked that a series of such small changes can make such a dramatic improvement.
-Dr. Donaldson is known for creating natural results that “blend in” with the rest of the face.
+Dr. Donaldson and Dr. Sieffert are known for creating natural results that “blend in” with the rest of the face.

-The nose may be considered in three basic parts: the bridge (dorsum), the tip, and the deeper airway/breathing structures.
+The nose may be considered in three basic parts: the bridge (dorsum), the tip and the deeper airway/breathing structures.
 The most common deformities of the bridge include a prominent bump and excessive width.
-The tip is most often too bulbous, wide, long, down turned, upturned or “crooked.”
+The tip is most often too bulbous, wide, long, downturned, upturned or “crooked.”
 Some patients have one or two of these features, others have them all; regardless, there are safe, well-established surgical techniques for their correction, while preserving or improving the deeper airway mechanics at the same time.
-Dr. Donaldson combines surgical skill with an artistic sensibility to achieve safe, beautiful results.
+Dr. Donaldson and Dr. Sieffert combine surgical skill with artistic sensibility to achieve safe, beautiful results.

 Is Rhinoplasty Right For Me?

 Rhinoplasty may be a great option if you have always wished your nose were a different size or shape.
-This assumes realistic expectations… Those seeking perfection, or expecting to find professional or romantic success because of rhinoplasty are generally not good candidates.
+This assumes realistic expectation.
+Those seeking perfection, or expecting to find professional or romantic success because of rhinoplasty, are generally not good candidates.
 If you have specific complaints due to underlying anatomy that can be realistically addressed, rhinoplasty will likely help.

-During your consultation, Dr. Donaldson will listen carefully to your goals and assess your expectations.
+During your consultation, Dr. Donaldson or Dr. Sieffert will listen carefully to your goals and assess your expectations.
 Tell the surgeon exactly what you dislike about your nose, and he will help determine and explain the best correctional approach.
-Share all of your aesthetic goals with Dr. Donaldson, because he may be able to perform multiple procedures on the day of your operation for your convenience.
+Share all of your aesthetic goals with Dr. Donaldson or Dr. Sieffert, because they may be able to perform multiple procedures on the day of your operation for your convenience.

 Your medications and medical history will be reviewed to make sure you are a good candidate.
-Dr. Donaldson will be happy to address any health concerns you may have and make referrals as necessary to ensure safety.
+Dr. Donaldson or Dr. Sieffert will be happy to address any health concerns you may have and make referrals as necessary to ensure safety.

-Your consultation is an opportunity to learn as much as possible about the procedure, but also to get to know Dr. Donaldson and his team.
+Your consultation is an opportunity to learn as much as possible about the procedure, but also to get to know your surgeon and our team.
 Our friendly staff will be happy to show you around the office and answer any questions you may have about our practice.
 We can also go over cost and financing options for your convenience.

 What Rhinoplasty Questions Should I Ask My Surgeon?

-Make sure to ask Dr. Donaldson about possible outcomes, so you know exactly what to expect before you make any decisions.
-This will ensure that you and Dr. Donaldson are on the same page about what you want done and what can be done.
+Make sure to ask Dr. Donaldson or Dr. Sieffert about possible outcomes, so you know exactly what to expect before you make any decisions.
+This will ensure that you and your surgeon are on the same page about what you want done and what can be done.

 How Should I Prepare For My Rhinoplasty Procedure?

 Before your procedure, you may have to stop taking certain medications.
-Dr. Donaldson will make this decision along with your current doctors.
-Avoid taking aspirin, ibuprofen, and supplements such as vitamin E and fish oil in the time leading up to surgery, as these medications can increase bleeding.
+Dr. Donaldson or Dr. Sieffert will make this decision along with your current doctors.
+Avoid taking aspirin, ibuprofen and supplements such as vitamin E and fish oil in the time leading up to surgery, as these medications can increase bleeding.